 21yrs with SmithKline Beecham.
 Previously NED of several listed businesses.

-NED’s – Thomas Lander (25 yrs R&D in pharma), Stephen Smith (management accountant), Jeff Barton (VP licensing & acquisitions, Abbott)
+NED’s – Thomas Lander (25 yrs R&D in pharma), Stephen Smith (management accountant), Jeff Barton (VP licensing & acquisitions, Abbott), Scott Leinenweber VP of IR & Licensing & Acquisitions at Abbott), Mary Taverner (19yrs Director at Advance Medial Solutions)

-Allergy Therapeutics plc (AIM:AGY), the fully integrated specialty pharmaceutical group specialising in allergy vaccines, announces its unaudited interim results for …
+Allergy Therapeutics plc (AIM:AGY), the fully integrated specialty pharmaceutical company specialising in allergy vaccines, today announces preliminary results for the …

 ALK (OMX: ALKB)